QDFlow: A Python package for physics simulations of quantum dot devices: Physics simulation

 \section{Physics simulation}

-\texttt{QDFlow} has three main modules, as depicted in Fig.~\ref{fig:repo}.
-The core physics engine is contained in the \texttt{simulation} module, which uses a Thomas-Fermi solver to find the stable charge configuration and sensor output of a particular QD device defined by a set of physical parameters.
-The \texttt{generate} module contains functions to randomize device parameters, as well as to create charge stability diagrams (CSDs) by running the physics simulation many times while changing the gate voltages.
-This is the module that the user would most often interact with.
-Finally, the \texttt{noise} module is responsible for adding noise to the final datasets, as well as for applying certain post-processing to the data.
+\texttt{QDFlow} has three main modules: \texttt{simulation}, \texttt{noise}, and \texttt{generate}, and one utility module, \texttt{distribution}, as depicted in Fig.~\ref{fig:repo}.
+The \texttt{simulation} and \texttt{noise} modules are part of the \texttt{physics} package.
+The core physics-based engine of the simulator is contained in the \texttt{simulation} module.
+It uses a Thomas-Fermi solver to find the stable charge configuration and sensor output of a particular QD device defined by a set of physical parameters.
+The \texttt{QDFlow} Thomas-Fermi solver was first introduced in Ref.~\cite{Zwolak18-QLD}, but has since been refined and extended within \texttt{QDFlow} to improve flexibility, physical relevance, and integration with downstream ML workflows.

-To use \texttt{QDFlow}, a user would first decide whether to use the default configuration already provided or if they want to modify the distribution or range each physics parameter should be randomized over.
-Then the user would generate one or more sets of randomized device parameters, and for each device, would generate a CSD using the functions in the \texttt{generate} module. \texttt{QDFlow} will then run the physics simulation for each pixel in each diagram, and compile the results into an instance of the \texttt{CSDOutput} dataclass, which it returns to the user.
-This data, which is in the form of \texttt{numpy} arrays, can immediately be used and plotted, or the user could first add noise to the CSDs to emulate experimental data.

-The \texttt{QDFlow} Thomas-Fermi solver was first introduced in Ref.~\citeonline{Zwolak18-QLD}, but has since been refined and extended within \texttt{QDFlow} to improve flexibility, physical relevance, and integration with downstream ML workflows.
 The \texttt{PhysicsParameters} dataclass, which is used to initialize the simulation, specifies over twenty parameters governing the properties of the QD device.
 These parameters include both material characteristics and device-specific features such as gate geometry and positioning.
 Importantly, the gate voltages---experimentally relevant control knobs---are explicitly included among the simulation inputs.
 By sweeping these voltages, \texttt{QDFlow} produces the final outputs: 2D CSDs and 1D rays, directly mirroring the tuning procedures used in real QD experiments.

+The \texttt{noise} module is responsible for adding noise to the final datasets, as well as for applying certain post-processing to the data.
+The \texttt{generate} module contains high-level functions to assist in generating datasets.
+It is the module that the user would most often interact with.
+Finally, the \texttt{distribution} module, contained within the \texttt{util} package, contains classes defining random variable distributions.